FutureTL/backend-project/readme.md

 Nodemon- restarts the server once the file is saved. otherwise we manually have to restart the server.

-dev dependency - is druing the development of the project and not taken to production .
+dev dependency - is during the development of the project and not taken to production .
 So we can install nodemon as a dev dependency.  to install it as a dev dependency-
         npm i -D nodemon

 We go to package.json file and in scripts add -